alejandra-badia/postbuilder/README.md

 - AJAX (XMLHttpRequest for async submission)

 ---

+## Security Considerations
+This project includes several safeguards to ensure safe handling of user input and file uploads:

+### Input Handling & XSS Prevention
+•	User-generated content is rendered using safe DOM methods such as textContent to prevent script execution
+•	Avoids use of innerHTML for dynamic content where possible
+•	Input fields are sanitized and constrained using character limits

+### Slug Sanitization
+•	Slugs are normalized and restricted to alphanumeric characters and hyphens
+•	Prevents path traversal and malicious filename injection

+### File Upload Validation
+•	Accepts only specific file types (JPEG, PNG)
+•	Validates both MIME type and file extension
+•	Enforces file size limits
+•	Uploaded files are renamed using sanitized slugs to prevent execution of malicious filenames

+### Storage Protection
+•	Limits the number of generated JSON files to prevent abuse or storage overflow

+### Client + Server Validation
+•	Validation is implemented on both frontend and backend to ensure data integrity and prevent bypassing client-side restrictions

+---

 ## Purpose of the Project
 PostBuilder demonstrates how modern content platforms structure user workflows for creating, validating, and publishing content.
 The project highlights how frontend applications can: